in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 export default ListCoursesComponent
 ```
 Things to Note:
-- Its a simple component.
+- It's a simple component.
 Returning a hardcoded table displaying a list of courses.

 Let's update the InstructorApp component to display the ListCoursesComponent.